Former FBI Director James Comey indicted

 Comey, a longtime adversary of the president, is now the first senior government official to face federal charges in one of Trump’s largest grievances: the 2016 investigation into whether his first presidential campaign colluded with Russia.

+“JUSTICE IN AMERICA!
+One of the worst human beings this Country has ever been exposed to is James Comey, the former Corrupt Head of the FBI,” Trump wrote in a Truth Social post.

-He has been charged with giving false statements and obstruction of a congressional proceeding, the Justice Department said in a statement.
+Comey has been charged with giving false statements and obstruction of a congressional proceeding, and he could face up to five years in prison if convicted, the Justice Department said in a statement.

+Both charges relate to his September 30, 2020, testimony to the Senate Judiciary Committee.

+Comey testified that “he did not authorize someone at the FBI to be an anonymous source,” the department said.
+“According to the indictment that statement was false.”

 Attorney General Pam Bondi said in a post on X, “No one is above the law.”